About FHA Home Loans

-There are no income limits, and you don’t have to be a first-time buyer to use FHA home loans for financing.
+There are no income limits, and you don’t have to be a first-time buyer to use an FHA mortgage loan for financing.
 FHA also has a renovation loan called an FHA 203K, which will allow you to finance improvements to your home at closing!
 Interest rates are typically below market rate since the loan is insured by HUD and you carry mortgage insurance.

 A few other options with FHA home loans

 Mortgage Maestro Group is a locally operated FHA approved lender.
-We have helped homeowners with FHA home loans for decades.
-In fact the first loan Ray Williams did was an FHA loan when he got in the business.
+We have helped homeowners with FHA loans in Denver for decades.
+In fact, the first loan Ray Williams did was an FHA loan when he got in the business.
 Our team is founded on one simple principle.
 We work with honesty and integrity every step of the way.
 You can also see what people say about working with us here.
-We will not only guide you through the home buying or refinancing process, but we will educate you, and be available to answer your questions so you feel you had an advocate working with you.
+We will not only guide you through the home buying or refinancing process, but we will educate you, and be available to answer your questions so you feel you had an advocate working with you